Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Is Obscenity a sex offense in Louisiana?

 Most times, obscenity in Louisiana is not a sex offense.
 Therefore, those who are convicted of obscenity are not required to register as a sex offender.

 How can we help you?

 Mr. Barkemeyer has defended clients charged with obscenity for over 16 years.
 He understands that every obscenity charge is different and every client is in a different situation.
 There are many ways to approach these types of charges.
 Many times, the client has a clean record and has made an embarrassing mistake.
 The client could have a job and personal life he needs to protect.
 We know how to help our clients to protect his record and personal life.
 Feel free to contact us if you need a criminal defense lawyer for an obscenity charge in Louisiana.
 We have represented clients charged with obscenity in many areas of Louisiana including, Baton Rouge, Livingston, Denham Springs, Tangipahoa, Covington, Ascension, and New Orleans.

-Contact Livingston Parish Obscenity Defense Lawyer, Carl Barkemeyer, at (225) 964-6720 to discuss legal representation.
+Contact our Livingston Parish Obscenity Defense Lawyers at the Barkemeyer Law Firm (225) 964-6720 to discuss legal representation.

 Louisiana criminal lawyers and DWI attorneys at the Barkemeyer Law Firm providing legal defense services for clients in Baton Rouge, Ascension, Livingston, Tangipahoa, Port Allen, Alexandria, New Orleans, Lafayette, Metairie, Kenner, Gretna, Hahnville, Chalmette, Slidell, St. Tammany, St. Charles, St. John, St. Bernard, Mandeville, Covington, Shreveport, Bossier, Jefferson, and all of Louisiana.